Our aim is to support workers joining together internationally, to achieve gains that benefit all workers.

 Level 1: Solidarity messages

 We have learned that the first expression of solidarity tends to be a solidarity message, from one group of workers to another group of workers involved in a dispute.
+This builds connections and is helpful to increase morale.

 Level 2: Connect the struggles